-The term, or number of years until the loan is paid off using the scheduled payment
+- The term, or number of years until you pay off a loan with the scheduled payment

 With that information, it’s easy to calculate the monthly payment required to pay principal and interest on a loan.
 But homeowners might have to pay additional monthly expenses that are not directly related to the loan.
 For example, the following costs often get included in calculations for average mortgage payments:

-Borrowers with high credit scores get the best interest rates, and the interest rate is one of the key factors in the monthly mortgage payment calculation that could drive the payment higher.
+Borrowers with high credit scores get the best interest rates.
+The interest rate is one of the key factors in the monthly mortgage payment calculation that could drive the payment higher.

 The best rates, similar to the rates quoted above, are typically available for borrowers with FICO scores above 760.
-Borrowers with bad credit, typically defined as a score below 620 or 650, may have a hard time qualifying for a standard home loan and lower interest rates.
+Borrowers with bad credit, which might begin with scores below 620 or so, may have a hard time qualifying for a standard home loan and low interest rates.